AMERICAN AIRLINES SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 O...

-NEW ORLEANS, La., Aug.
-2, 2024 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until September 16, 2024 to file lead plaintiff applications in a securities class action lawsuit against American airlines Group Inc. (NasdaqGS: AAL), if they purchased the Company's securities between January 25, 2024 and May 28, 2024, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
+06, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until September 16, 2024 to file lead plaintiff applications in a securities class action lawsuit against American airlines Group Inc. (NasdaqGS: AAL), if they purchased the Company's securities between January 25, 2024 and May 28, 2024, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Northern District of Texas.

 What You May Do